 6 Tips on Writing Exciting Character Description

 When you write a story, you want your readers to believe that the characters you create are real.
-Well, I assume that is what you want.
-I hate when someone tells me what to think.
+The character traits feel as natural as the people in your real life—both major characters and minor characters.

-Here are the tips about character description King gives in his book, On Writing: A Memoir of the Craft.
+Stephen King, master storyteller and popular writer, shares tips about character description in his book, On Writing: A Memoir of the Craft.

 1. Read a lot

 Good description is a learned skill, one of the primary reasons why you cannot succeed unless you read and write a lot.